BuilderIO/builder/.changeset/breezy-zebras-hear.md

 "@builder.io/sdk-qwik": patch
 ---

-fix: changes to content state via inputs are not triggering updates in the editor
+Fix: Updating input values while in the Content Editor not triggering changes in the iframe.